o-gs/dji-firmware-tools/README.md

 ### dji_flyc_param_ed.py

-Flight Controller Firmware Parameters Array Editor finds an array of flight parameters within formware binary, and allows to extract the parameters to a JSON format text file.
+Flight Controller Firmware Parameters Array Editor finds an array of flight parameters within firmware binary, and allows to extract the parameters to a JSON format text file.
 This file can then easily be modified, and used to update binary firmware, changing attributes and limits of each parameter.